 The above example shows how people can go for private home care services and customize their care plans as per their needs.

 This brings us to an end; we hope that from now when someone asks you, “what is private duty home care,” you can confidently provide the answer.
-For more information regarding private duty home care, contact a Prefered Gold representative to help you find these services near you.
+For more information regarding private duty home care, contact a Preferred Gold representative to help you find these services near you.
+Find out if private pay home care is right for you!